DIY Explorer Kits

 Bring some of the fun of the Children’s Museum to your site.
 The Children’s Museum of Sonoma County has created Do-it-Yourself kits for rent.
 Our DIY Science Explorer Kits are easy to transport, ready-to-go engineering and science experiences for grades K – 4.
 The kits are perfect for any classroom and enhance lesson plans and curriculum.
 You can even rent them for at-home use or a playdate.

 Each kit contains basic instructions, prompts for engagement, NGSS Standards alignments, and an easy inventory and packing list.
+They are intended for 10 - 15 students at a time.

 DIY Science Explorer Kits